codarrenvelvindron/codarren.github.io/_drafts/Was_COVID19_a_warning_sign.md

 Crops allow us to survive.

-Yes,we do need to eat them to live.
+Yes,we do need them to live.

+### 5. Use our money for good
+We have more money than our grandparents or our parents.

+But what do we do with it?

+Are we over-consuming stuff ?

+Are our bellies too full ?

+When will it be enough ?

 ## Think before we act
 We have that tendency of thinking that we can do anything.